Dilsha-Weerasinghe/Dilsha-Weerasinghe/README.md

 ---

-## 🚀 Developer Mindset
+## 🚀 Developer Philosophy

-> *Build for clarity, scale for growth, and ship with confidence.*

-I value **clean code, thoughtful architecture, and long-term maintainability** over quick fixes.
+> *Write code that scales, designs that last, and systems that perform.*

 ---

-⭐ If you find my work useful, feel free to follow or collaborate.
+⭐ Follow for future projects and collaborations.